ropensci-archive/roweb2/content/blog/2017-06-05-unconf_recap_1.md

 ---
-slug: "unconf_recap_1"
+slug: unconf_recap_1
-title: "Unconf projects 1: skimr, emldown, testrmd, webrockets"
+title: 'Unconf projects 1: skimr, emldown, testrmd, webrockets'
-date: 2017-06-05
+date: '2017-06-05'
 authors:
   - name: Karthik Ram
 categories: blog
 topicid: 740
 tags:
   - community
-- ropensci
+  - rOpenSci
   - meetings
   - unconf
 ---

 Following up on Stefanie's recap of [unconf 17](https://ropensci.org/blog/blog/2017/06/02/unconf2017), we are following up this entire week with summaries of projects developed at the event.
 We plan to highlight 4-5 projects each day, with detailed posts from a handful of teams to follow.